Cycling classes for women by women

 Free cycling lessons, led by qualified cycling instructor women.
 Inspiring our participants to feel the freedom of their very own bike.

 We get refugees cycling!
 We do that by donating bikes, but also by teaching some refugees how to cycle!

-Living on £37.75 a week, while being prohibited to work, can be difficult - and doubly so for women who often are less likely to cycle than men.
+Living on as little as £8.86 a week while being prohibited to work, can be difficult – and doubly so for women who often are less likely to cycle than men.

 To date we have had more than 400 graduates.
 One of those is Majda from Birmingham, who told us a little more of her experience.

 I was so nervous, I thought I would be judged for never having been on a bike before.
 As a Hijabi woman, you never saw other Hijabi women cycling in Sudan.
 I feel so proud to be able to cycle now.

 Hala graduated in 2019, and this year joined our Board of Trustees.
 She said:

 I’ve been a bike recipient, a Pedal Power student and now a Trustee.
 I’ve experienced every part of The Bike Project, and it all started with learning how to cycle.

 Pedal Power was the beginning of great things for her:

 Although I was terrified to start cycling and was convinced I’d never learn, my instructor was so patient.
 And within just a few lessons, I was cycling confidently.
 Cycling is such a big part of my mental and physical health now.
 I wouldn’t be this person without it.